heydancer/heydancer/README.md

 ### Hi there 👋

-My name is Alexander and I am a Java developer
+My name is Alexander and I'm a Java developer

 <p align='center'>
    <a href="https://t.me/heydancer">